garage44/ca11/README.md

       node packages/sig11/service.js

 * Restart the browser for the SSL certificate to be picked up
-* Open https://dev.ca11.app to start your webphone
+* Open [the webapp](https://dev.ca11.app) to start your webphone

-Call one of the SIP testnumbers in contacts to verify that the SIP stack works.
+Call one of the SIP testnumbers in contacts to verify that your SIP stack works as expected.